Classicxz/LibraryProject/README.md

 # Library

-This is my attempt ot learn MVC patterns in asp.net core
+This is my attempt ot learn MVC patterns in asp.net core from a tutorial I found on youtube.